downfa11/cursus/docs/core/topic/topics-and-partitions.md

 - **Acquired during**: consumer group registration, shutdown
 - **Type**: sync.RWMutex

-This completes the technical documentation for topics and partitions in go-broker.
+This completes the technical documentation for topics and partitions in cursus.

 The system provides a flexible partitioning model with deterministic key-based routing for ordering guarantees and round-robin distribution for load balancing, all backed by buffered channels and independent disk persistence per partition.